drumdog/beautiful-jekyll/_posts/2019-03-07-top-5-drum-clinics.md

 ---

 We are about to host our second live drum clinic.
-This time with its with Steve white.
+This time with it's with Steve white.
 So to get ready we run down are 5 top clinics we have ever been to.

 <iframe width="750" height="422" src="https://www.youtube.com/embed/OifMOcnx9tg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Let us know the best Drum clinics that you've attended.

+Tickets for our Steve White Clinic on 18th March 2019 are available [on Eventbrite here](https://www.eventbrite.co.uk/e/steve-white-in-clinic-tickets-54169184489).